-It is the City's experience that, contrary to the apparent cast of the Commission's question, as expressed in the NOI, municipal and state participation in such matters, by assuring that local conditions and local needs are taken into account when public rights-of-way of land use matters are involved, have enhanced and will continue to enhance the deployment and effectiveness of broadband services across the United States.
+The Commission in its Notice asks about how governmental processes for obtaining access to government assets have both supported and hindered broadband deployment.
+It is the City's experience that, local franchising, by assuring that local conditions and local needs are taken into account when public rights-of-way of land use matters are involved, have enhanced and will continue to enhance the deployment and effectiveness of broadband services across the United States.

-Between 2.5% and 3% of all the residential households in the United States are located within the five boroughs of New York City.
-It is precisely due to local cable franchising that virtually every household in the City has physical access to wired, broadband service provided by cable television companies using a hybrid fiber-coax architecture in local rights of way.
-And it is precisely due to local cable franchising that every household in New York City is now contractually guaranteed, pursuant to a 2008
+Between 2.5% and 3% of all the residential households in the United States are located within the five boroughs of New York City.4 It is precisely due to local cable franchising that virtually every household in the City has physical access to wired, broadband service provided by cable television companies using a hybrid fiber-coax architecture in local rights of way.
+And it is precisely due to local cable franchising that every household in New York City is now contractually guaranteed, pursuant to a 2008 franchise contract with Verizon, to have physical access to a second, competing, wired, broadband service - this service using highly advanced fiber-to-the-home architecture, known as FiOS.
+It is imperative to emphasize that this result would almost certainly not have been achieved absent concentrated and determined efforts by City officials, utilizing the cable franchising authority available to them under common law and state law, and further protected and assured under federal cable television law.